 David was raised in a small Mennonite farming town outside of Dodge City,Kansas.
 At the age of 19, he moved to Los Angeles to begin what would quickly become a successful career as an actor, writer, director and producer.
 Since then, he has starred in nearly 20 feature-length films,including Mercy Streets, Six…The Mark Unleashed, Brother White, Me Again, Revelation Road 1 & 2, 3, and many others.

-David’s latest film, the highly anticipated God’s Not Dead 2 is now in theaters everywhere.
-Never one to slow his pace, he’s also now actively in production on several projects, including a sitcom, he co created, currently in production called Hitting the Breaks, which stars special guests like Rob Schneider, Tim Tebow and Morgan Fairchild.
-For fun, he also regularly produces video shorts for several web series, titled Life in the White House, and On the White Track.
+David’s latest, is the highly anticipated God’s Not Dead 3.
+He is currently in production and this will be in theaters everywhere Easter 2018.
+Never one to slow his pace, he’s also now actively in production on several projects, including just wrapping his next sitcom, he stars and co created, called Malibu Dan.
+Currently you can see David’s latest show, Hitting the Breaks, which he stars with different special guests like Rob Schneider, Tim Tebow and Morgan Fairchild.

-Currently, David is working on his first book, Between Heaven and Hollywood: Chasing Your God-Given Dreams will give audiences a more complete, wide-reaching picture of how God has worked through his life in his pursuit of filmmaking and acting.
+David also published his first book, Between Heaven and Hollywood: Chasing Your God-Given Dreams which gives audiences a more complete, wide-reaching picture of how God has worked through his life in his pursuit of filmmaking and acting.
 For David, the dreams God gives a person are the highest callings one can receive, and in the book, he explores how following the Lord and your dreams simultaneously is not only possible but can be a powerful agent for furthering the Kingdom.

 When he’s not producing or starring in films, television shows, or writing, White is sharing his message of encouragement, inspiration, and humor at conferences, faith and film panels, and churches around the country.
 He lives in Los Angeles with his wife, Andrea and their three children.